NOTE: Commencement dates for the 2018 academic year are May 12, 2018, August 11, 2018 and December 15, 2018.

 Important Information About the August 2018 Commencement Ceremony:

-Graduates must report to Belin Chapel an hour before the ceremony in order to receive instructions for the ceremony.
+Graduates must report to Belin Chapel at 9:00 a.m. in order to receive instructions for the ceremony.

 Tickets will be issued for the Commencement ceremony.
-Each graduate will be allowed a certain amount of tickets TBD which can be picked up in the Office of the Registrar beginning Wednesday, August 2, through Thursday, August 10.
-Any extra tickets will be released Friday, August 11, on a first-come, first-serve basis.
+Each graduate will be allowed a certain amount of tickets which can be picked up in the Office of the Registrar beginning Wednesday, August 1, through Thursday, August 9.
+Any extra tickets will be released Friday, August 10, on a first-come, first-serve basis.
 Graduates may request additional tickets at the time, if available.
 Guests without a ticket will not be allowed entry into the Dunham Theater but will be directed to Belin Chapel to watch a live video feed of the ceremony.
-For guests that are not able to attend, online streaming will be available to view the commencement ceremony at HBU.edu/live.
+For guests that are not able to attend, online streaming will be available to view the commencement ceremony at HBU.edu/live on Channel 1.

 Cap and Gown Information

 Please contact the University Store for detailed information.